Move Forward Guide

 Physical Therapist's Guide to

-Plica syndrome is an irritation of the membrane in the knee joint that keeps the joint lubricated.
+Plica syndrome is an irritation of a small portion of tissue in the knee joint that is part of the joint capsule (synovial membrane).
+The synovial membrane produces fluid that helps to keep the knee joint lubricated.
 When this tissue on the inside of the kneecap becomes irritated, it results in knee pain and tenderness to touch.
-Often the result of overuse, plica syndrome may also result from a direct-hit injury.
+Often the result of overuse, plica syndrome also may result from a direct-hit injury.
 Plica syndrome is most often treated with physical therapy to improve mobility and strengthening at the knee to decrease tension and irritation.

 What is Plica Syndrome?

-Plica syndrome is an irritation of the synovial membrane in the knee.
+Plica syndrome is an irritation of a portion of the synovial membrane in the knee.
 The synovial membrane encloses the knee joint and contains the fluid that keeps the joint lubricated.
-Plica syndrome results when the synovial lining becomes irritated, typically the result of repetitive friction to the tissue.
+Plica syndrome results when the synovial lining becomes irritated, typically the result of repetitive friction to the tissue, or in some cases a direct hit to the knee that traumatizes the tissue.
 As a result, this tissue will become thick and painful.
 Repetitive friction is due to abnormal forces at the knee, most likely in the kneecap and surrounding musculature, or may be caused by muscular weaknesses or structural abnormalities at the hip or foot, which place increased tension on the knee.
-Plica syndrome can also be caused or made worse by increased activities.
-In some cases, a direct hit to the knee can cause the syndrome to develop.
+Plica syndrome also can be caused or made worse by increased activities.

-Plica syndrome may result from a combination of several different variables, including:
+Plica syndrome may result from a combination of several different factors, including:

-- Muscular imbalances in the quadriceps, hamstrings, or hip musculature
+- Muscular imbalances in the quadricep, hamstring (back of the thigh), or hip muscles

 - Improper technique with repetitive activities